About the Program and Eligibility

 The nearest big city is Denver, which is approximately 30 miles from Boulder.
 The art museum, natural science museum, zoo, and the Colorado Rockies baseball stadium are easily accessible by bus.

 The SMART program introduces undergraduates to research and graduate education.
 Each of you will be working in a lab under the guidance of a faculty mentor, and alongside graduate and other undergraduate students.
 You are expected to work full-time while you’re here, and you may not participate in any other academic or work-related activity, such as attending classes or holding a part-time job.
 While working in the lab, we ask that you respect lab member and your faculty mentor and use the time wisely.
-Using cell phones, text messaging services and online social networking sites (i.e. Facebook is strongly) discouraged, if not forbidden in the lab!
+Using cell phones, text messaging services and online social media sites is strongly discouraged, if not forbidden in the lab!

 Student schedules vary, and it will be up to you and your mentor to determine when you need to be in the lab or elsewhere.
 While most students follow a regular workday schedule, others must plan around the nature of the research.
 Students engaged in field work will likely have different schedules.

 In addition to your research, you will be required to actively participate in weekly workshops throughout the summer.
 Workshops will focus on scientific writing, oral and poster presentations, GRE preparation, and the application process for graduate school.
 There will also be one evening group meeting each week for both graduate student staff and students.